jdeboi/p5js-exercises/digital_arts/linGradCir/README.md

 # Instructions

-**HARD GEOMETRY** - Here's what we're trying to make. *NOTICE* that the gradient goes from left to right, not radially from the center (which is a much easier problem to solve).
+Here's what we're trying to make. **NOTICE** that the gradient goes from left to right, not radially from the center (which is a much easier problem to solve).

 ![circle grad](assets/circle_grad.png)